Even the most over-the-top dog lovers may occasionally find it necessary to establish “dog free” zones on their property.

 This particular model will work during the day or at night.
 And in fact, many owners use these to keep coyotes away too!

-- HUMANELY REPELS ANIMALS AND PESTS: Keeps animals and pests out of plants, yards and gardens using a...
+- HUMANELY DETERS ANIMALS: Keeps animals out of plants, yards and gardens using a harmless spray of...

 - UNIQUE DAY AND NIGHT DETECTION: The only deterrent sprinkler on the market with options for day...